 I kind of knew that about myself but I was more concerned with my short term goal and hadn’t really thought it through.
 This was probably also because while I’m at home my meals are mostly keto friendly since Summer has to be able to eat too.

 By day 9 the carb cravings were mostly gone.
 I could walk past the big table of candy and snacks at work without any problem.
 I could drink tea or water instead of Dr. Pepper without feeling bad.
 My body was feeling good and I think I might have been sleeping better.
 Though that could have been because of the nasal dilators I’ve been wearing.

 Still, I wasn’t happy with how I was eating and instead of craving candy and soda I had a new, stronger craving.
 Fruits and vegetables.
 I have always eaten a lot of fruits and vegetables and that day I wanted nothing more in life.
 I was still committed to sticking with the diet though until I started watching Netflix with Summer.

-That weekend Summer was binge watching Marie Kondo which is not at all my kind of show.
-Still, I watched a bit and some of the things she was saying struck me.
-Her philosophy of discarding the things you do not need and keeping only what gives you joy made since when I applied them to my life in general.
+That weekend Summer was binge-watching Marie Kondo which is not at all my kind of show.
+Still, I watched a bit, and some of the things she was saying struck me.
+Her philosophy of discarding the things you do not need and keeping only what gives you joy made sense when I applied them to my life in general.

 Marie Kondo’s Six Basic Rules of

 When brainstorming what a perfect diet would be for me we referred to Marie Kondos methodology.
 She has 6 basic rules of tidying that with some tweaks also work very well for anything else in life.
 Bear with me here as I try to make this make sense.

 In order for any meaningful change to take place, it is important to understand why you want it and then really commit to it.
 A lot of times you will hear people saying “find your why” and that is what this step is all about for me.